-We describe the SYDNEY submission to the TAC 2015 event nugget detection shared task.
+We describe the SYDNEY submission to the TAC 2016 event nugget detection shared task.
 Development experiments explore the contribution of features aimed at improving generalisation.
-They indicate that Brown cluster, Nomlex and WordNet features are complementary with more improvement from Word-Net features.
-Final submissions differ in the number of negative examples ued for training trigger detection, with 10% subsampling resulting in our best f-score of 51.97.
+They indicate that Brown cluster, Nomlex and WordNet features are complementary with more improvement from WordNet features.
+Final submissions differ in the generalisation features used for training trigger detection with best f-score of 28.38.

-Introduction 1
+1 Introduction